Q_l-cohomology projective planes and singular Enriques surfaces in characteristic two: Genus one fibrations

 We emphasize that smooth rational curves are a rather delicate matter on Enriques surfaces since, unlike on K3 surfaces, $(-2)$-vectors in $\Num(S)$ need not be effective neither anti-effective.
 Nonetheless, the above approach will be the key to our findings since we can set it up in such a way that we retain enough control over the smooth rational curves provided by the rank $9$ configuration (as explored in \cite{S-Q-hom}, \cite{S-Q_l}).

 Instead of going into the details of the gluing techniques and discriminant forms from \cite{S-Q-hom}, \cite{S-Q_l}, we illustrate our methods and ideas with the following instructive example which will keep on reappearing throughout this paper.
+We will use dual vectors following standard notation (cf.~\cite{S-Q-hom}).
+E.g., we number the usual generators of the root lattices $A_n$ by $a_1,\hdots, a_n$ and consider the dual vectors $a_i^\vee\in A_n^\vee$ of square $(a_i^\vee)^2=-i(n-i)/n$, and similarly for $D_n$ and $E_n$.

-\begin{Example}[$R=A_5+2A_2$] Assume that the Enriques surface $S$ contains a configuration of smooth rational curves of type $R=A_5+2A_2$.
+\begin{Example}[$R=A_5+2A_2$] \rm Assume that the Enriques surface $S$ contains a configuration of smooth rational curves of type $R=A_5+2A_2$.
 Up to isometry, $R$ admits a unique embedding into $\Num(S)$ with primitive closure

 and orthogonal complement